securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Acknowledgments {#acknowledgments}

 This directive allows you to link to a page where security researchers are recognized for their reports.
-The page SHOULD list individuals or companies that disclosed security vulnerabilities and worked with you to remediate the issue.
+The page being linked to SHOULD list individuals or companies that disclosed security vulnerabilities and worked with you to remediate the issue.

+Example:

 ~~~~~~~~~~
 Acknowledgments: https://example.com/hall-of-fame.html